Top of main content

 3. Protect the things that matter

 An emergency fund is great for short-term emergencies.
-But if something terrible or unexpected was to happen – and sadly, we all know cases where it has – an emergency fund will only go so far.
+But if something terrible or unexpected were to happen – and sadly, we all know cases where it has – an emergency fund will only go so far.

-For example, if you have people who depend on you financially – a partner, children or perhaps an ageing relative – it may be worth considering life insurance to support your loved ones for years to come.
+For example, if you have people who depend on you financially – a partner, children, or perhaps an ageing relative – it may be worth considering life insurance to support your loved ones for years to come.

 Having insurance in place can protect the things that matter to you.
-Not just your family – but also your pets, home, business or belongings.
+Not just your family – but also your pets, home, business, or belongings.
 It can also protect your income and any savings you have, by providing a safety net to help you pay for unexpected expenses.

 Explore: Insurance to protect what matters to you